ischurov/scientific-computing-2024/README.md

 ### Optimization

-Theory recap: optimization of function of one variable, conditional optimization, lagrange multipliers.
+Theory recap: optimization of function of one variable, conditional optimization, Lagrange multipliers.
 Numeric optimization of function of several variables.
 Gradient descent.
 Example: gradient descent near a minimum with ill-conditioned Hessian.
 Newton's method.
 Optimization of matrix-vector functions.
 Optimization out of the box: `scipy.optim`.